CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

     </html>
     ```

-    If we used an empty `viz` like this `const viz = new carto.Viz();` the map would render with default CARTO styles.
+    If we used an empty `viz` like this: `const viz = new carto.Viz();` the map would render with default CARTO styles.

     Since we're defining a color and width property inside the `viz` object, we're adding custom styles.

-    When you open this in a browser, your map should look like this:
+    *When you open this in a browser, your map should look like this:*

     ![base-style](images/training-v2-03-base.png)